 Our board of directors currently has 11 members and consists of four Class A directors, four Class B directors and three Class C directors.
 We elect each director of each class for a three-year term and until the director's successor takes office.
 The current three-year terms of our Class A directors expire at our 2014 Annual Meeting and upon the election and taking of office of their successors.
-The current three-year terms of our Class B directors next expire at our 2015 annual meeting of stockholders and upon the election and taking of office of their successors, and the current three-year terms of our Class C directors next expire at our 2016 annual meeting of stockholders and upon the election and taking office of their successors.
+The current three-year terms of our Class B directors next expire at our 2015 annual meeting of stockholders and upon the election and taking of office of their successors.
+Class C directors next expire at our 2016 annual meeting of stockholders and upon the election and taking of office of their successors.